 Summer Swimming Safety: How To Avoid Potential Dangers

 As the temperature rises, so too, do child drownings.
 Among preventable injuries, drowning is the leading cause of death for children 1 – 4 years old.
-Children 1 – 4 years old are more likely to drown in a pool.

 According to the American Red Cross, 200 children die every summer from backyard swimming pool accidents.
 In an effort to put an end to these tragedies, adults should remember the following swimming pool safety tips:

-Secure your pool with appropriate barriers.
-Completely surround your pool with a 4-feet high fence or barrier with a self-closing, self-latching gate you are protecting your child or other children from entering the area without proper supervision.
+- Secure your pool with appropriate barriers.
+By completely surrounding your pool with a 4-feet high fence or barrier with a self-closing, self-latching gate you are protecting your child or other children from entering the area without proper supervision.

-If the worst were to happen, it’s also important to be prepared.
-As a parent you should learn proper CPR techniques and keep rescue equipment by the pool.
+If the worst were to happen, a child drowning emergency, it is important to be prepared.
+As a parent or childcare provider, you should learn proper CPR techniques and keep rescue equipment by the pool.
 Below are steps to take if a child is in a drowning emergency:

 How The Carlson Law Firm Can Help

-If you have lost a loved one in a drowning accident, whether it occurred at a public swimming pool due to a negligent lifeguard or at a neighbor’s home who had their pool poorly secured, it is important to contact a drowning lawyer at The Carlson Law Firm to assist you with your legal case.
+If you have lost a loved one in a drowning accident, whether it occurred at a public swimming pool due to a negligent lifeguard or at a neighbor’s home who had their pool poorly secured, it is important to contact a Child Injury Lawyer at The Carlson Law Firm to assist you with your legal case.
 Find a Carlson Law Firm office near me.

-If safety standards have not been followed, others may be at risk, and the legal action that you take could bring about change and save future lives.
-The claim for damages, when successful, can also provide your family with the ability to move forward without financial stress, and to pay for the costs associated with the loss of a family member.
+If safety standards have been improperly followed, others may be at risk.
+The legal action that you take could bring about change and save future lives.
+The claim for damages, when successful, can also provide your family with the ability to move forward without financial stress and to pay for the costs associated with the loss of a family member.

 - Written by Jill Fowler